yitinghanphd/yitinghanphd.github.io/publications.md

 Han, Y. (2020).
 The detective story: Solving the murder.
 In U. Nurmukhamedov & R. Sadler (Eds.), *New Ways in Teaching with Games* (pp. 207-209).
 Alexandria, VA: TESOL Press.

 ### In Preparation
-Han,Y., & Reinhardt, J. (abstract accepted for special issue, under review).
-Autonomy in the digital wilds: Agency, competence, and self-efficacy in the development of L2 digital identities.

-Han, Y., & Smith, B. E. (abstract accepted for special issue).
+Han, Y., & Smith, B. E. (revise and resubmit).
 An ecological perspective of the use of memes for language learning.

-Chen, W., Han, Y., Tan, J., Lyu, Q., & Chai, A. Computer-supported collaborative argumentation for socioscientific issues in a secondary literacy classroom.
+Chen, W., Han, Y., Tan, J., Lyu, Q., & Chai, A. (under review).
+Computer-supported collaborative argumentation for socioscientific issues in a secondary literacy classroom.

 Smith, B. E., & Han, Y. “Somos Iguales”: Multilingual Youth’s Critical Engagement through Storytelling with Sound.